 Neither the government sources in Baghdad nor the resourceful clerics in Karbala and Najaf had any idea of what was happening in the ISIS controlled territories in Syria and Iraq.
 The local media was the government’s doormat.
 CNN and BBC could not be trusted.

 In this state of affairs, independent news is a priceless commodity.

 Western and Arab sources suffer from lack of credibility on any West Asian story.
 The West has vested interests protecting its version on Ukraine and Hong Kong.
 These versions are challenged by Russian and Chinese sources which, in their turn, are not free from angularities either.

 It quite beats me that New Delhi has never recognized the enormous respect in which it is held globally.
 This is not because of its economic or military clout.
 It is because of its democratic institutions like the Election Commission.
-Its early commitment to non alignment may have gone down badly with Josh Foster Dulles, but among the world’s intelligentsia, its image has been of neutrality.
+Its early commitment to non alignment may have gone down badly with John Foster Dulles, but among the world’s intelligentsia, its image has been of neutrality.
 In my interaction with the world’s media, I have always found a ready acceptability for an Indian point of view.

 Doordarshan had for a few months organized a comprehensive coverage of the occupation of Iraq in April, 2003.
 Its credibility had won record TRP ratings.
 Ministry of External Affairs had received word that Secretary of State Colin Powell had expressed a desire to appear on the programme.

 In his first six months, Prime Minister Narendra Modi has shown considerable interest in foreign affairs.
 A multimedia outfit with a strong foreign affairs team, would raise Indian prestige enormously.
 And this, surely is the right time to start.

 # # # #

 Erdogan Scripting His Last Act In Kobane